 - Volatility: Many traders prefer to initiate the bear put spread to help offset volatility or the cost of an option.
 Volatility is an important factor that will affect options price.

-Your first bear put trade
+A bear put trade

 Now that you have a basic idea of how this strategy works, let’s look at more specific examples of this strategy.